-2020 was another positive year for BMIT Technologies, with good performance across all operational segments.
-The Group generated revenues of €24 million, an increase of 6.9% over 2019.
-Earnings before Interest, Tax, Depreciation and Amortisation (EBITDA) amounted to €10.5 million.
+BMIT Technologies' performance in 2021 was in line with the objectives we set at the beginning of the year.
+Despite all the challenges, I am pleased to report a very good performance, with revenues reaching €25.3 million, an increase of 5.5% over 2020 and Earnings before Interest, Tax, Depreciation and Amortisation (EBITDA) amounting to €10.7 million.
 These results incorporate the consolidated results of all the subsidiary companies within the BMIT Technologies Group.